kim-jenny5/rick-and-morty-cli-project/README.md

 ## Code of Conduct

 Everyone interacting in the Rick And Morty CLI Project project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kim-jenny5/rick_and_morty_cli_project/blob/master/CODE_OF_CONDUCT.md).

+## License

+This repo is available under the terms of the [MIT License](https://opensource.org/licenses/MIT).